ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 - **Should Overtake Slower Vehicles:** If set, will allow vehicle to overtake slower vehicles that it is following for the overtake timer trigger set amount of time.
 Otherwise, the vehicles will slow to the lead vehicle's speed and remain there.

-- **Overtake Timer Trigger:** The time in seconds a vehicle should wait before triggering the should overtake slower vehicles behavior when it is following a vehicle.
+- **Overtake Timer Trigger:** The time in seconds a vehicle should wait before triggering the "Should Overtake Slower Vehicles" behavior when it is following a vehicle.
 Only applies when the vehicle is allowed to overtake vehicles.

 - **Snap to Lane:**  If set, this vehicle will search for the nearest lane and snap to it at spawn.